San Pietro, Modena

 The Monastery and Church of San Pietro (St Peter) is a building complex located on Via San Pietro in central Modena, Italy.
-The site still hosts an active Benedictine monastery, and the temple now serves as a parish church.
+The site still hosts an active Benedictine monastery, and the building now serves as a parish church.

 History

-The Benedictine Abbey was founded in the year 983, and the adjacent church was rebuilt during 1476 to 1518.
+The Benedictine Abbey was founded in the year 983 by Bishop Hildebrandus.
+As early as the tenth century the monastery was equipped with an apothecaur to serve the abbey infirmary.

+In 1434 the monastery was aggregated to the Congregation of Santa Giustina, which later became the Cassinese Congregation.
+The church was rebuilt during 1476 to 1518.
 The work has been attributed to Pietro Barabani of Carpi.
+The church was consecrated in 1518.

+In front of the church, the column called Saint Peter’s Cross dates from before the 11th century.